JohnGarbutt/eiffel-ohpc/README.md

 - manual resizing of cluster
 - automatic resizing of cluster driven by slurm ("autoscaling")

-The cluster has an NFS share at `/mnt/ohpc` exported from the slurm control/login node.
+The cluster has an NFS share at `/mnt/ohpc` exported from the slurm control/login node and as configured here, a minimum of 2 and a maximum of 4 compute nodes.

 Code in this branch and the instructions below are for [vss](https://vss.cloud.private.cam.ac.uk/) but other OpenStack clouds will be similar.